serdaryld/uniclub/README.md

 # UniClub
-Uniclub is a platform designed for the management and communication of student clubs.
+UniClub is a platform designed for the management and communication of student clubs.
 Club administrators can make announcements or create events.
 People who are members of the site can request to become a member of these clubs, comment on posts, like them and participate in events.

 ## Prerequisites
 You will need the following things properly installed on your computer.